 How to plant seeds in vermiculite?

-Sprinkle the seeds on top of the moist vermiculite, cover with a thin layer of vermiculite, and then spray it with water.
-Cover the container and set it on top of a heating vent, heat mat, or any place warm.
+Sprinkle the seeds on top of the moist vermiculite, cover them with a thin layer of vermiculite, and then spray with water.
+Cover the container to keep the moisture in.
+If you are starting heat-loving plants, set the container on top of a heating vent, heat mat, or any place warm.

 Good Morning Anna, Here’s a couple ideas that might help you: Used Parmessian Cheese or Herb containers for shaking your vermiculite over your seeds.
 I use the Parmesan Cheese container(s) when applying DE (Diatomaceous Earth) and I keep a few small garden rocks in it to keep it loose, also works great with Epsom salts, Dolomitic Limestone and other soil amending items.